kundajelab/chrombpnet/README.md

 	bias_counts.pdf
 	...
 ```
-Detailed usage guide with more information on the output file formats and how to work with them are provided [here](https://github.com/kundajelab/chrombpnet/wiki/Output-format).
+Detailed usage guide with more information on the input arguments and output file formats and how to work with them are provided [here](https://github.com/kundajelab/chrombpnet/wiki/Bias-model-training) and [here](https://github.com/kundajelab/chrombpnet/wiki/Output-format).

 For more information, also see: